mazun/SlackStream/README.md

 - **Ctrl+Alt+Enter**:
 Activate ASlack-Stream window and open a message writing form (the target channel is the channel of the latest message).
-You can use this shortcut even when ASlack-Stream window is not active.
+You can use this shortcut even when Slack-Stream window is not active.

 - **↑**:
 Edit the latest message you've sent.